-Darunavir may be used by children weighing at least 10 kg and between 3 and 18 years of age, who have taken other antiretroviral medications in the past.
-The dose of darunavir is based on the child's body weight and should not be more than 600 mg taken twice a day, along with 100 mg ritonavir with each dose.
-(The recommended adult dose.)
+Darunavir may be used by children that weigh at least 10 kg and are between 3 and 18 years of age, who have taken other antiretroviral medications in the past.
+The dose of darunavir is based on the child's body weight and should not be more than 600 mg taken twice a day, along with 100 mg ritonavir with each dose (The recommended adult dose).

 Darunavir must be taken at the same time as ritonavir to maximize the benefit of controlling the HIV virus in your body.
 If you are also prescribed a medication called didanosine, take didanosine 2 hours before or after darunavir and ritonavir.